h0mbre/h0mbre.github.io/_posts/2019-06-13-Easy_File_Sharing_Web_Server.md

 ![](/assets/images/CTP/boofuzzresults.JPG)

 It was pretty frustrating not seeing any reference to larger payloads sent by `boofuzz` in the results folder but at least I was able to sort of piece together the format that led to the crash.
 Terminal output payloads were as large as 100k bytes.
-I decided to se all of the other fuzzable entities in our `boofuzz` script to not fuzzable to test my half-baked theory.
+I decided to set all of the other fuzzable entities in our `boofuzz` script to `fuzzable = False` to test my half-baked theory.
 So now our `boofuzz` script looks like this:
 ```python
 #!/usr/bin/python